herguad/da_stats/README.md

 <img src="imgs\corr_dur_year.png" alt="dur_year_corr">
 </p>

 This means that even though the models plotted above based on the whole cleaned data showed a trend of decreasing duration over time, the actual coefficent implies virtually no correlation between the year of release and the duration of the movie as the coefficient is lower than 0.25.
+A plot for correlation between these two variables